Capital Futebol Clube

 Capital Futebol Clube, commonly known as Capital, is a Brazilian football club based in Palmas, Tocantins.

 History

 Founded on 21 May 2012 as Ricanato Futebol Clube, entered in professional league in 2014 season. in the state second division.
 Achieving promotion to the first division in 2015, the club was also the Tocantins U-18 champion and played in the Copa São Paulo.
 Changed their name to Capital FC in 2016, aiming at greater projection in the media.
 In 2021, Capital achieved its best campaign in the state league (3rd place).

 Appearances

-Is the total 5 Capital FC appearances in the Campeonato Tocantinense:
+Following is the summary of Capital FC appearances in Campeonato Tocantinense.

+The club also competed at national level, in the 2024 Copa do Brasil, beating Tocantinópolis in the local duel at first round and being eliminated by Águia de Marabá in the second round, and 2024 Campeonato Brasileiro Série D, where it was last placed in group A5.